 // Note: Here imageUrl is set to defaultImage, at the beginning of the function.

-Step 1 – Create HTML5 Ad: Create a HTML5 Ad as per the guidelines.
-Please check the documentation to understand HTML5 Ads Prerequisites.
+Create a HTML5 Ad as per the guidelines in the product: HTML5 Ad Prerequisites.

-Step 2 – Add Company Name and define landing page url based on Company: Define the mapping of the company names with their respect landing pages.
-Referring to our Dynamic HTML5 sample file, our goal is to replace company name on the Ad and click URL based on company identification of the user.
+Add the company name and define the landing page URL based on the company.
+Define the mapping of the company names with their respect landing pages.
+Referring to our Dynamic HTML5 sample file, your goal is to replace company name on the ad and click URL based on company identification of the user.
 Correspondingly, the mapping includes:

-“OHSU” served to the user from OHSU company, etc. To identify the user’s company, you need to use the Company Detail API.
+“OHSU” served to the user from OHSU company, etc. To identify the user’s company, use the Company Identification API.

 var companyUrlMapping = {